PedroSmaxY/PokedexJavaScript/README.md

 If you want to contribute to the Pokédex, you can do so by sending a pull request.
 Please make sure that your tests pass before sending a pull request.

 Thanks for using the Pokédex!

+Note: This Pokédex only includes information about Pokémon up to Gen VIII.